-I have to start this out with 1 simple thing, Yoga and the practice of yoga should never be a chore it should be something that you look forward to something that soothes you mind, body and spirit with the mere thought of beginning your practice if this isn’t the case then you have not found the style or nurturing environment that suits you.
+I have to start this out with 1 simple thing, Yoga and the practice of yoga should never be a chore it should be something that you look forward to something that soothes your mind, body, and spirit with the mere thought of beginning your practice if this isn’t the case then you have not found the style or nurturing environment that suits you.

 Yoga can be for everyone and my suggestion to you would be to research the styles of yoga available and see which one suits your way of thinking.
-There are so many types out there just to name a few you have straight out Hatha the original beautiful style, Yin yoga which is deep, relaxing and restorative focusing on tendons and fasicia instead of muscle, vinyasa and quicker paced style and hot yoga (is as it sounds).
-For myself I both teach and practice Yin Yoga for the lovely slowness the medative relaxation of the style but within my classes I flow with Hatha base which give a touch of Yin but gives everyone that yang based muscle movement they love.
+There are so many types out there just to name a few you have straight out Hatha the original beautiful style, Yin yoga which is deep, relaxing and restorative focusing on tendons and fascia instead of muscle, vinyasa and quicker paced style and hot yoga (is as it sounds).
+For myself, I both teach and practice Yin Yoga for the lovely slowness the meditative relaxation of the style but within my classes, I flow with a Hatha base which gives a touch of Yin but gives everyone that yang based muscle movement they love.

-Be gentle with yourself and love the body you are in , surrender to the Beautiful, wonderful, gorgeous women you are.
+Be gentle with yourself and love the body you are in , surrender to the Beautiful, wonderful, gorgeous person you are.

 Namaste for now

 Yoga and I go way back, my fascination started back in the 80’s when there was a story on sixty minutes featured Buddhist priests in India levitating, it was amazing.
 I have to tell you from then until I was well in my early teens I sat on my bed repeating over and over I can float, I can float ( Never happened).